 When do you qualify to make a withdrawal from KiwiSaver?Show more

-- five years after you joined KiwiSaver or, if you transferred from a complying fund, five years after you joined that scheme.
+- five years after you first joined a KiwiSaver scheme or, if you transferred to KiwiSaver from a complying superannuation fund, five years after you joined that fund.

 You’ll then have access to your savings and can choose to:

 - leave your savings in your current scheme and switch your investment funds to match your new goals

 - withdraw some or all of your savings ($1,000 minimum) under the AMP KiwiSaver Scheme

 - set up a regular withdrawal ($50 minimum under the AMP KiwiSaver Scheme, available fortnightly, monthly or quarterly).

 KiwiSaver is designed to help you save for retirement.
 However, in some situations you may be able to withdraw funds from your AMP KiwiSaver Scheme account before your qualifying date.
 If you meet the criteria, this might apply to you in the case of: